Mumbai: Swept away by waves, man swam 5 hours to safety

-Ravi Tanmay Chaudhary was so engrossed in listening to Rafi songs on his earphone on the rocks at Bandstand that he didn’t realise when high tide crept up on him and he fell into the waters; after a 5-hour struggle against the waves, he was luckily dragged towards the Bandra-Worli Sea Link, where he climbed onto a pillar and was eventually rescued
+Ravi Tanmay Chaudhary fell into the waters at Bandstand after a high tide crept up on him, was luckily dragged towards the Bandra-Worli Sea Link, where he climbed onto a pillar and was eventually rescued after 5 hours

 From having a quiet evening, listening to Mohammad Rafi and watching the waves break against the shore at Bandstand, to finding himself adrift on the dark, endless Arabian Sea, with only a boxy thermocol piece to keep him afloat, Ravi Tanmay Chaudhary’s life changed drastically in a matter of moments.